-Intuitively, if agent 1 has a as top, then the only profile where agent 1 gets a as outcome are when the other two agents have the same preference.
-So, if the probability that any pair of agents have the same preference is high enough, then interim outcome probability of awill be high, and the mechanism will be OBIC.
-This is leading to the conditions we have derived.
+Intuitively, if agent 1 has a as top, then the only profiles where agent 1 gets a as outcome are those where the other two agents have the same preference.
+So, if the probability that any pair of agents have the same preference is high enough, then interim outcome probability of a will be high, and the scf will be OBIC.